 You do not need to justify time off for traditional vacation or personal time, but it does need to be arranged in advance so the work will be covered.
 An exception to this rule is for unforeseeable events or emergencies.

 For time off related to any sick leave that is foreseeable, employees should provide advance notice as soon as possible, preferably at least seven days in advance.
 If the need for sick leave is unforeseeable, employees shall provide notice as soon as practicable.

 Employees should follow the following procedure for providing notice of, scheduling, and obtaining approval of paid time off:

 - If you are working on an active project (internal or external), discuss the impact of your absence with your project manager & team to get coverage and clarify project impact.
 This is especially important if there is flexibility in your dates.
 This is not necessary if the need is related to sick time that is unforeseeable.

-- Email firstname.lastname@example.org to request the time.
-Make sure to explain your plan for coverage as discussed with your PM & team.
-If you are providing notice where the need is related to sick time and is unforeseeable, there's no need to explain further.
+- For planned time off, put the request into Unanet (Time>Dashboard).
+Click Leave Request, enter your date range, and enter a comment to explain your plan for coverage as discussed with your PM & team.
+You can use the "Additional Email Notifications" field during submission to notify your project lead or others.
+If you are providing notice where the need is related to sick time and is unforeseeable, there's no need to explain further

 Exempt Employees -- Time Off